Please visit our home site at www.TRILOBOATS.com.

 I jolt from my reverie.

-Some of you are onboard and aware.
+Some of us are onboard and aware.
 For the rest, I won't try to convince you.
-But I recommend you suspend your disbelief and check around.
+But I recommend we suspend our disbelief and check around.
 It's hard to argue with yeast.

 Huffle!
 HUFFLE, HUFFLE, HUFFLE!